smartmeio/arancino-library/README.md

 ## Credits
 Most of this documentation has been extrapolated from [Redis Command](https://redis.io/commands/), and [FreeRTOS quick start guide](https://www.freertos.org/FreeRTOS-quick-start-guide.html).

-Redis, Arduino and FreeRTOS are trademarks of their respective owners.
+Redis, Arduino, Atmel and FreeRTOS are trademarks of their respective owners.